wp-cli/handbook/commands/eval-file.md

 # wp eval-file

-Load and execute a PHP file.
+Loads and executes a PHP file.

 ### Options